 Before you begin carving, look at the stone to determine the direction of the bed, or "grain" (similar to wood).
 In sedimentary, metamorphic, and to a lesser extent, igneous stone, the stone was formed by the accumulation of roughly parallel layers of material built up over time.
 Wetting a sedimentary or metamorphic stone with water will help display these bed lines, often appearing as distinctive color patterns.

 Stone will tend to break more easily when split along these bed lines, like opening the pages of a book.
 And, like trying to tear a phone book, it is more difficult to break (or tear), and breaks less predictably when the direction is perpendicular to the bed lines.

-As in laying out a design for a wood carving, with stone you must also consider the direction of the grain to ensure the structural integrity of the parts of the carving.
-Try to keep the grain running with the length of the design, and avoid thin projections that protrude parallel to the grain.
+As in laying out a design for a wood carving, with stone you must also consider the direction of the grain to ensure the structural integrity of the parts of the sculpture.
+Try to keep the grain running with the length of the design, and avoid thin projections that protrude perpendicular to the grain.

 Now begin drawing your design on all sides of the stone.
 Make sure to project the same height and width of each form on to the other sides of the stone.